juliusgarbe/dotfiles/README.md

 - `.zshrc`: Configuration file for [Oh My Zsh](https://ohmyz.sh).
 Adds a bunch of custom aliases and custom themes.
 The [agnoster](https://github.com/agnoster/agnoster-zsh-theme) theme requires [Powerline Fonts](https://github.com/powerline/fonts) to be installed in the terminal in order to render properly.

 ## ZSH
-### Prompt
+#### Prompt
-Zsh is configured with the following prompt to indicate the current version control worktree status by changing its color:
+ZSH is configured with the following prompt to indicate the current version control worktree status by changing its color:

 Staged changes:
 ![prompt staged changes](prompt1.png)